btmartin721/makePopMap/README.md

 Bradley T. Martin, University of Arkansas;
 E-mail: btm002@email.uark.edu

-Python 2.7 Script to add a population map to STRUCTURE, PHYLIP, and .ped (ADMIXTURE) formats Must use Python 2.7 or later versions
+Python Script to add a population map to STRUCTURE, PHYLIP, and .ped (ADMIXTURE) formats

+Uses Python 2 or 3

 By default, it uses the first four letters of each sample name to designate populations.
 However, the user can specify a range of characters for the popID search pattern (e.g., 2-5).